ppatel0910/Venmo_Case_Study/README.md

 ## Landscape
 ### What domain of the financial industry is the company in?
+Venmo is within the peer-to-peer payments and transactions domain of the financial industry.

 ### What have been the major trends and innovations of this domain over the last 5-10 years?

 ### What are the other major companies in this domain?
+Venmo was at the forefront of P2P payment services, but a plethora of competitors have emerged since its inception.
+Venmo’s main competitor is Zelle, which is owned by a collective of U.S. banks, and offers a similar service.
+Through Zelle users can send money online directly to the recipient's bank account free of charge.
+Zelle also has the added convenience of not requiring the user to download its app, one can simply use Zelle through their financial institutions app.
+Another major competitor to Venmo is Cashapp.
+It is another P2P payment app based in the U.S., that offers transactions between users at no cost.
+Cashapp “also offers the option to purchase stocks and bitcoin through its platform”.
+Apple also launched its own payment service Apple Cash in 2017.
+Apple cash allows users to send money via messages, which is similar to the first prototype of Venmo.
+Other competitors include, but are not limited to, Google Pay, PayPal, Samsung Pay, Stripe, and Square Cash.

 ## Results
 ### What has been the business impact of this company so far?